ieeebitmesra/IEEE-Megaproject/student_store/README.md

 5. Open the repository in Android Studio.
 6. Crate an emulator in AVD manager.
 7. Run the application.
-8. Create a new issue if you face any difficulties or call Bodhisatwa at 8910602015 or Safal at 9123169595 😁
+8. Create a new issue if you face any difficulties or call Bodhisatwa at 8910602015 or Safal at 9123169595

 ## Team Mentor

 Saurav Priadarshini
+Special thanks and appriciation for our mentor who entertain even our stupidest doubt without hesitation. 😁

 ## Team Members